Israeli museum explains the emojis of ancient Egypt

 "Then it occurred to me that some of the things can now be explained more easily because we are all writing with pictures now - it has become very widespread."

-From the heart symbol to little monkeys and foaming glasses of beer, the pictograms of our own time have enlivened discussion on social media and online messaging since the late 1990s.
+From the heart symbol to little monkeys and foaming glasses of beer, the pictograms of current times have enlivened discussion on social media and online messaging since the late 1990s.

 Some emojis - from the Japanese word for a combination of an image and a written character - have hieroglyphic equivalents, said Ms Ben-Dor Evian, who argues that the images are a language in their own right.